lufei0724/fpp-in-scala/README.md

-# FunSet
+# fpp-in-scala
-Week2 solution of Functional Programming Principles in Scala
+Solutions of Functional Programming Principles in Scala